grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 14. For a threshold of 10, change the color to dark Orange using the same method as above.
 15. Delete the 3rd threshold value of 20 by clicking on its garbage can icon.
 16. Click Apply to the leave edit mode of that Panel.
-## Update the Latency for Sockshop App panel from an old "graph" panel to a Time Series Panel
+## Update the 'Latency for Sockshop App' panel from an old "graph" panel to a time series panel
 Since this service latency graph is viewed by dozens of people, we know statistically that at least 2 people viewing this graph are colorblind.
 That said, the Product owner of Sockshop called the colors 'uninspiring'.
 You also notice that the legend is rough around the edges.
 1. Edit the *Latency for Sockshop App* panel (click on the panel's title and then *Edit*)
 2. Switch the Visualization Type from *Graph (Old)* to *Time Series*